corinneling/dotfiles/README.md

-#My first dotfiles!
+# My first dotfiles!

 ![moose success](/images/success.gif)

 *This space is to store and experiment with my dotfiles for bash*

- next goal is to figure out markdown
+*My next goal is to figure out markdown*